kmdouglass/refractiveindex.info-adapters/README.md

 # refractiveindex.info-adapters

-Adapters to transform the refractiveindex.info database into other forms
+Adapters to transform the refractiveindex.info database into key-value stores

 ## Development